The Marquesas Art & Culture Festival

 The mini-festivals by comparison, only take in participants from the Marquesas Islands and do not include Polynesians from further destinations.

 2019 – Ua Pou (Major Festival) – Dec 16 – 19, 2019

 2021 – Fatu Hiva (Mini Festival)

 2023 – Nuku Hiva (Major Festival) – Dec 16 – 20, 2023

 Contact Far & Away Adventures to book your trip to the Marquesas Arts and Culture Festival.

 Mata’vaa Iti, the Mini Festival of the Marquesas Islands, is held every 4 years, alternating with Mata’vaa, the main arts festival of the Marquesas Islands.
 The first edition of the Mini Festival was held in 2006 on Tahuata.
 Dances, traditional games, exhibitions, contests, etc. 600 members of various delegations, along with the public, attend each festival.
 While the Big Festival has gradually opened up to the other Polynesian archipelagoes, with groups coming from Hawaii, the Samoas, New Zealand, Tahiti, Easter Island, and elsewhere, the Mini Festival features only groups from the Marquesas Islands, with the goal to maintain the Marquesan culture alive around a common theme which, in 2017, was:

 “Let us make what we planted bear fruit“.

 Interested in the event?

-Contact Far and Away Adventures to plan an Aranui voyage that takes in one of these Marquesas Islands Festivals or ask us about a custom built package with flights to get to the festival and accommodations on the island.
+Contact Far and Away Adventures to plan a trip that includes the Marquesas Islands Festivals.
+We can build cruise packages or packages with flights to get to the festival and accommodations in the Marquesas.